nodinosaur/JavaSealedUnions/README.md

 This library was heavily inspired by [RxEither](https://github.com/eleventigers/rxeither) and the wonderful [Domain Driven Design](https://fsharpforfunandprofit.com/ddd/) (DDD) talk by [Scott Wlaschin](https://github.com/swlaschin).
 Another similar talk with a full kata is [Types + Properties = Software](https://channel9.msdn.com/Events/FSharp-Events/fsharpConf-2016/Types-Properties-Software) by [Mark Seemann](https://github.com/ploeh).

 ## RATIONALE
 JavaSealedUnions brings unions into idiomatic Java 8 to allow for better domain modelling.
 It can also help representing sealed classes, but that is not the main focus.
 Chaining operations and monadic composition using JavaSealedUnions is also outside the scope of the library, but any union can be lifted to other frameworks like [RxJava](http://reactivex.io/) and [Javaslang](http://www.javaslang.io/).
-A backport library for RxJava and Java 7 is available at [pakoito/RxSealedUnions](https://github.com/pakoito/RxSealedUnions).
+A backport library for RxJava and Java 6 is available at [pakoito/RxSealedUnions](https://github.com/pakoito/RxSealedUnions).

 Java's type system is considered not very powerful although it contains most OOP niceties.
-Some of the most known absences are sealed classes and [tagged unions](https://en.wikipedia.org/wiki/Tagged_union).
+Some of the most known absences are [tagged unions](https://en.wikipedia.org/wiki/Tagged_union) and sealed classes.
 Sealed classes are available in languages like [Kotlin](https://kotlinlang.org/docs/reference/classes.html#sealed-classes), or [C#](https://msdn.microsoft.com/en-gb/library/88c54tsw.aspx).
 Tagged unions are common on [Swift](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html) and [Rust](https://doc.rust-lang.org/book/enums.html).

-The most frequent approach to solve this modelling problem is having a base class or interface `IMyContract` and implementing several of `IChildContractPlusExtras` for public scopes.
+The most frequent approach to solve this modelling problem in Java is having a base class or interface `IMyContract` and implementing several of `IChildContractPlusExtras` for public scopes.
 Another alternative is having a public `abstract` class that is inherited by a small set of package-only classes.
 The problem with the first approach is the possibility of breaking encapsulation and being able to implement the interface by a 3rd party outside the desired outcomes.
 The second approach hides the implementations for you, which requires the use of runtime tools like `instanceof` to handle.
 Both cases have one common problem: they only allow association of classes that are of the same type, or in the same hierarchy.

-The intent of this library is to create a set of classses that can host one or several arbitrary complex types.
-Historically other libraries like Guava or RxJava have provided types to solve this issue:
+The intent of this library is to create a set of classes that can host one element of one to several arbitrary complex types.
+Historically other libraries like Guava or RxJava have provided chainable types to solve this issue:

 * The base case is `Result<T>` (also known as `Optional`), which is the union of two types: `Some<T>` and `None`.

-* The next case is `Either<A, B>` or `Try<T, Exception>`, which wraps the union of two arbitrary types `Left<L>` and `Right<R>`, or `Success<T>` and `Failure<Exception>`.
+* The next case is `Either<A, B>` or `Try<T, Exception>`, which respectively wrap the union of two arbitrary types `Left<L>` and `Right<R>`, or `Success<T>` and `Failure<Exception>`.

 For a higher number of parameters no abstraction is usually provided, and it's when other languages change to explicit union types.
-As Java doesn't have unions on the language, we have to continue abstracting away with 3 types (Left<L>, Middle<M> and Right<R>), 4 types, 5 types...etc.
+As Java does not have unions on the language, we have to continue abstracting away with 3 types (Left<L>, Middle<M> and Right<R>), 4 types, 5 types...etc.

-We're calling them `Union1<T>` for `Result`, `Union2<L, R>` for `Either`/`Try`, `Union3<L, M, R>`...up to `UnionN`, which for this library would be `Union9<A, B, C, D, E, F, G, H, I>`
+We're calling them `Union1<T>` for `Result`/`Optional`, `Union2<L, R>` for `Either`/`Try`, `Union3<L, M, R>`...up to `UnionN`, which for this library would be `Union9<A, B, C, D, E, F, G, H, I>`.

-I recommend watching the DDD talk linked above first to see what solutions this library provides.
+I heavily recommend watching the DDD talk linked above first to see what solutions this library provides compared to chainable types.
+Unions are used for intra-layer modelling, chainables are more fit for inter-layer communication.

 ## INTERFACES
 Now that we understand what the abstraction has to provide, we have to define a public API: